rbsexton/m6809/README.md

 # A 6809 Clone in Verilog

 The 6809 is fairly clean 8-bit MCU with rich addressing modes.

+These files are Copyright(C) 2021 by Robert Sexton, robert@kudra.com.
+Non-Commercial and educational use only.

 # Project Organization